 Step 5: Create a Freelance Writer Website

-First, you want to get a website up and running.
+First, get a website up and running.
 Here’s how to do that.

-Your freelance writing website is going to be your home base.
-You want to use it as a way for potential clients to find out a little bit more about you, check out your writing samples, and hire you.
+Your freelance writing website is your home base.
+It’s a way for potential clients to find out a little bit more about you, check out your writing samples, and hire you.

-Pep talk over.
-Learn how to think about freelance portfolio right here.
+Learn how to think about a freelance portfolio right here.

 Action step: Start building your freelance writing website.